rongrimes/weewx-tempest-pi/README.md

 Much of my content is derived from:
 * https://github.com/captain-coredump/weatherflow-udp

-However, there was not a straight forward cookbook approach to setting up *weewx* with a Tempest; hence this document.
+However, there was not a straight forward cookbook approach to setting up *weewx* with a Weatherflow Tempest; hence this document.
 I hope it helps someone.

 May 2022